How do I register for training?

 Students are expected to attend class in casual business attire.
 Shorts, jeans, mini skirts, flipflops wil not be permitted.

-Will I need a rental car at the Lake Mary Training Event?
+Will I need a rental car at the Caribe Royale Training Event?

 There is a restaurant in the hotel and a few within walking distance however transportation will be needed for any weekend activities such as Disney or the other sights.
 Car pooling with someone is great way to meet your classmates and develop contacts from around the globe.